cctbx/cctbx_project/simtbx/diffBragg/README.md

 ```
 </details>

-however command line parameters supercede whats in the PHIL file.
+however command line parameters supersede whats in the PHIL file.
 Notice the command line argument `spectrum_from_imageset=False`.
 This tells `diffBrag.hopper_process` to use a single nominal wavelength, and ignore any X-ray spectra that might be present in the data.
 By setting this flag, a monochromatic diffraction model is refined for each shot.
 The command takes 71 seconds to run on a single NERSC compute node utilizing 8 GPUs and 8 processors (1 GPU per process), and optimizing models for 104 shots.
 We have prepared a simple script called `quick_detresid.py` for analyzing the results

 <details>